cwillmor/cwillmor.github.io/resume.md

 * TODO: google code jam, advent of code
 * TODO: piano?
 Amateur pianist.
 * TODO: technologies lists should be in little rounded rects instead of italic
+* TODO: better name for "side gigs" section
+* TODO: dates in headlines should be smaller, in italics or gray
+* TODO: put table of contents in a sidebar